DIVISION NEWS...

 Educational Outreach and Communications

 Incredibly, it’s already nearly time for Barrens to Bay Summer Camp once again!
-The six weeklong camp sessions that begin June 30 and end August 15 are already completely full.
+The six weeklong camp sessions that begin in late June and extend through mid-August are already completely full.
 As such, the Educational Outreach and Communications division is currently focusing its efforts on adding new and exciting activities to the overall program.

-At the same time, the division is working on a video for June’s annual Cooperators Meeting focusing on the fascinating topic of vernal pools, the ephemeral bodies of water than pop up during the spring in the Central Pine Barrens and often disappear during the hotter summer months.
-The video fits into the meeting’s overall theme of The Water that Connects Us.
+At the same time, the division is working on a video for June’s annual Cooperators Meeting focusing on the fascinating topic of fauna in the Central Pine Barrens.
+The video fits into the meeting’s overall theme of The Fauna in the Central Pine Barrens.

 Pine Barrens Credit Clearinghouse